bespinian/k8s-application-best-practices/Pods/README.md

 ## Which containers should go together in Pod?

 Containers which are tightly coupled to provide a certain functionality should be co-located in a pod.
-Example: A container serving an api and a container which acts as an adaptor, transforming the data format of the api for certain clients.
+Example: A container serving an API and a container which acts as an adapter, transforming the data format of the API for certain clients.

 ## Which containers should not go together in Pod?

 Containers which have different purposes and / or different lifespans in an overall application architecture.
-Example: a container serving an api and a container running a database on which the api is based.
+Example: a container serving an API and a container running a database on which the API is based.

 ## Example